 Meningitis is occasionally caused by noninfectious conditions (eg, noninfectious disorders, drugs, vaccines).
 Many cases of noninfectious meningitis are subacute or chronic.

 Some Noninfectious Causes of Meningitis

-Noninfectious meningitis causes symptoms (eg, headache, fever, nuchal rigidity) that are similar to those caused by other kinds of meningitis.
+Symptoms of noninfectious meningitis are similar to those caused by other kinds of meningitis (eg, headache, fever, nuchal rigidity).
 Severity and acuity can vary, but noninfectious meningitis tends to be less severe than acute bacterial meningitis.

 Diagnosis of noninfectious meningitis is based on analysis of CSF obtained by lumbar puncture (preceded by neuroimaging if increased intracranial pressure or an intracranial mass effect is suspected).
 CSF findings may include

 Treatment of noninfectious meningitis involves treating causative disorders and stopping causative drugs.
 Otherwise, treatment is supportive.